josh-fryer/ShufflePlus/README.md

 # [ShufflePlus](https://shuffleplus.app)
 **Approved by Spotify :white_check_mark:**

 This web app provides controls to improve shuffle playback on Spotify.
-I bulit this app to make Spotify shuffle more random and to not repeat tracks as often on large playlists.
+I bulit this app to improve the randomness of Spotify shuffle and to avoid repeating tracks as often on large playlists.

 Try it now @ [ShufflePlus.app](https://shuffleplus.app)

 ### How it works
 When you play a track, its details are saved locally offline to your browser storage.
-The track's details are used in optional ShufflePlus functions to skip tracks played in the last week, or skip tracks related to genres of your choosing.
+The track's details are used in optional ShufflePlus functions to skip recently played tracks, or skip tracks related to your selected genres.

 ## Using your own credentials